 Fruits and vegetables were mentioned earlier, but there are a few other heart healthy foods and choices you can decide on.

-1. Whole grains are good sources of fiber and other nutrients that play a role in regulating blood pressure and heart health.
+These are good sources of fibre and other nutrients that play a role in regulating blood pressure and heart health.
 You can increase the amount of whole grains in a heart-healthy diet by making simple substitutions for refined grain products.

 When you do use fats, choose monounsaturated fats, such as olive oil or canola oil.
 Polyunsaturated fats, found in certain fish, avocados, nuts and seeds, also are good choices for a heart-healthy diet.
 When used in place of saturated fat, monounsaturated and polyunsaturated fats may help lower your total blood cholesterol.
 But moderation is essential.
 All types of fat are high in calories.

 Omega-3s work to lower triglycerides by removing them from the blood and encouraging these fats to be used for energy by your muscles.
-Supplementation for 6-weeks with Nutarniq Essetials was shown to lower triglycerides by 14%.
+Supplementation for 6-weeks with clinical grade omega-3s was shown to lower triglycerides by 14%.

 3. Eat low fat protein foods.